Located in Santa Cruz, CA.

 38) Sale includes a Haynes repair book.

-39) It has an extra big aftermarket interior light.
+39) It has a extra big aftermarket interior lights.

 40) 4Runner's Camper Shell is fine as far as I

 know.
 It's never have taken it off.
-The window on it on the
+The window on the

 41) Windshield wiping and cleaning system works fine.